richardhopton/smartbed-mqtt/README.md

 - Buttons to step thru the massage for head & foot
 - Buttons to turn off head or foot massage
 - Button to stop all motors & massage

-## Possible future features:

-- Buttons/Cover to control raising and lowering head/feet/lumbar/neck/tilt
+- Covers to control motors for raising, lowering, and stopping the head/feet/lumbar/neck/tilt

 ## Notes